BlackBaronWrangel/TextualGame_0/SateMachineService/Services/CommandsHandler/Readme_CommandsExamples.txt

 //  Commands
       "@AddRandomCharactersCount(0, 4, Monster)"          //Add Random count of characters into the current event (from, to, CharacterType)
-      "@AddRandomItems(1,2)"                              //Add Random count of items into the current event (from, to)
+      "@AddRandomItems(1, 2, Food)"                              //Add Random count of items into the current event (from, to, ItemType)